filrak/vuejs-advanced-learning/README.md

 **All of the listed resources are dedicated for developers who are already familiar with Vue.js and have some prior experience with this framework.**

-If you know some courses/articles about advanced Vue patterns, in-depth explainations or just non-trivial stuff that would be helpful for other vue develoeprs please don't hesitate to share them!
+If you know some courses/articles about advanced Vue patterns, in-depth explainations or just non-trivial stuff that would be helpful for other vue developers please don't hesitate to share them!

 # Table of contents

 - <a href="#courses-and-video-tutorials">Courses and video tutorials</a>
   - <a href="#multiple-topics">Multiple topics</a>
-  - <a href="#architeture-patterns-and-best-practices">Architecture, patterns and best practices</a>
+  - <a href="#architecture-patterns-and-best-practices">Architecture, patterns and best practices</a>
 - <a href="#articles">Articles</a>
   - <a href="#architeture-patterns-and-best-practices-1">Architecture, patterns and best practices</a>
   - <a href="#source-code-and-internal-behavior">Source code and internal behavior</a>